+6.5.2.1 General

 Editor's note: This clause describes here the procedure agreed in conclusions in 9.1.3.

 If the UE hosts an EEC and supports transferring the ECS address received from the 5GC to the EEC, the UE indicates in the PCO at PDU Session establishment or modification that it supports the ability to receive ECS address(es) via NAS and to transfer the ECS Address(es) to the EEC(s).

 The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP Address(es) of Edge Configuration Server(s).
-As described in clause 4.3.2 in TS 23.502 [3], if the UE supports the ability to receive ECS address(es) via NAS and to transfer the ECS Address(es) to the EEC(s), the UE may receive ECS Address Configuration Information from the SMF via PCO during PDU Session Establishment and/or during PDU Session modification procedures.
+As described in clause 4.3.2 in TS 23.502 [3], if the UE supports the ability to receive ECS Address Configuration Information via NAS and to transfer the ECS Address(es) to the EEC(s), the UE may receive ECS Address Configuration Information from the SMF via PCO during PDU Session Establishment and/or during PDU Session modification procedures.

 NOTE: In home routed sessions, the ECS Address Configuration Information comes from the H-SMF.

 6.5.2.1 ECS Address Provisioning by a 3rd Party AF

-As described in TS 23.558 [5], the Edge Configuration Server can be deployed in the MNO domain or can be deployed in a 3rd party domain by a service provider.
-If the ECS is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete ECS Information for a UE (See TS 23.502 [3], clause 4.15.6.2).
+As described in TS 23.558 [5], the Edge Configuration Server can be deployed in a 3rd party domain by a service provider.
+If the ECS is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete ECS Address Configuration Information for a UE (See TS 23.502 [3], clause 4.15.6.2).

-When the AF uses Nnef_ParameterProvision to send a new ECS Address Information to the UDM for a UE (e.g. because on Application layer activity, change of UE location, etc.), the UDM may notify the SMF of the updated ECS Address Information and the new ECS Address Information will be sent to the UE in a PDU Session Modification procedure.
+When the AF uses Nnef_ParameterProvision to send a new ECS Address Configuration Information to the UDM for a UE (e.g. because on Application layer activity, change of UE location, etc.), the UDM may notify the SMF of the updated ECS Address Configuration Information and the new ECS Address Configuration Information will be sent to the UE in a PDU Session Modification procedure.

 Editor's note: It is FFS for multiple ECS address configuration information.